 … and nobody is any the wiser!

 So you can see where this technique is superior to cloning.
-Firstly, it would be a little fiddly to correctly align the cloning to make sure the edge of the couch remains straight (although the new clone tool preview in CS4 is brilliant for this!).
+Firstly, it's a little fiddly to correctly align the cloning to make sure the edge of the couch remains straight.
 Secondly, the difference in tones would make it tricky to get right.

 But with a simple copy, paste, move and darken, it’s all done.